Basic Worm Plant Care

 Worm Plants, like many other succulent types, love sunshine but can be scorched by the sun if sat in a lot of direct light so it is about finding the right balance.

 Make sure that your Worm Plant doesn’t sit in too much water as this can very quickly lead to root rot.
 Before watering, check that the top few centimetres of the soil is completely dry.
-In winter, watering once a month or so should suffice.
+In winter, watering once a month or so should suffice or you may start to see signs that your Worm Plant is dying.

 One great thing about Worm Plants is that they survive well in the natural temperature of your home, in both summer and winter.
 They aren’t super sensitive to the cold so don’t worry about your plant not making it through the colder seasons.